 3.4 Effect on Number of Cormlets per Plant

-Table 2 represents the variability in number of cormlets per plant with planting dates and cultivars.
-White Prosperity recorded with maximum number of cormlets per plant was recorded 61.53, when planting early (5th of October, the, whereas the minimum was observed in Nova Lux (30.95).
-In the 20th October), while the lowest value was recorded in American Beauty (33.23).
-Similarly, trend was observed with mid-October planting.
-White Prosperity exhibited the maximum number of cormlets per plant with a value of 71.30, while American Beauty recorded the minimum (34.00) when planting during 20th of October.
+Table 2 represents the variability in the number of cormlets per plant with planting dates and cultivars.
+White Prosperity recorded with the maximum number of cormlets per plant was 61.53, when planting early (5th of October) the, whereas the minimum was observed in Nova Lux (30.95).
+On 20th October, the lowest value was recorded in American Beauty (33.23).
+Similarly, a trend was observed with mid-October planting.
+White Prosperity exhibited the maximum number of cormlets per plant with a value of 71.30, while American Beauty recorded the minimum (34.00) when planting on the 20th of October.
 The comparatively lower number of cormlets in American Beauty suggests that assimilates were preferentially allocated towards fewer but larger corms.
 The highest mean number of cormlets per plant (49.05) was observed among the different planting dates.
 Subsequently, a lower mean number of cormlets per plant was observed with the planting date of 20th October and lowest mean value (42.00) was observed under 5th October planting.

 With respect to cultivars, White Prosperity produced the maximum mean number of cormlets per plant (65.23), indicating its superior cormlet multiplication potential, whereas American Beauty recorded the minimum mean number of cormlets (32.82).

-The enhanced cormlet production in White Prosperity, under late planting was likely the result of suitable temperature and moisture conditions that favored enhanced carbohydrate accumulation.
+The enhanced cormlet production in White Prosperity, under late planting, was likely the result of suitable temperature and moisture conditions that favored enhanced carbohydrate accumulation.
 These results align with earlier reports by Saleem et al. (2012), Ferdousi et al. (2018), and Singh and Sehrawat (2021), who also observed significant effects of planting time and cultivar on cormlet production in gladiolus.

 4. Conclusion

-Conclusively, planting of gladiolus on 20th October significantly enhanced the number of corms per plant and size of daughter corm.
-However, late planting on 5th of November found to be more effective in increasing corm weight, and cormlets per plant.
-Selection of appropriate genotypes further regulate the parameters that affect the corm attributes.
+Conclusively, planting of gladiolus on 20th October significantly enhanced the number of corms per plant and the size of daughter corms.
+However, late planting on 5th of November was found to be more effective in increasing corm weight and cormlets per plant.
+The selection of appropriate genotypes further regulates the parameters that affect the corm attributes.
 Among the five cultivars, American Beauty was found to be the best in terms of corn parameters.
 Overall, the combined effect of planting dates and cultivars clearly demonstrates that environmental synchronization with crop phenology plays a critical role in determining corm and cormlet productivity in gladiolus.

 Acknowledgements